kdorfmanUMN/GANs_SCFT/README.md

 and Prof. Frank S. Bates for their valuable inputs.

 This work was supported primarily by the National Science Foundation through the University of Minnesota MRSEC under Award Number DMR-2011401.
-Computational resources provided in part by the Minnesota Supercomputing Institute.
+Computational resources were provided in part by the Minnesota Supercomputing Institute.